 Level 4 Cert.
 HE Level 5 Dip.
 HE Level 6 Honours A1 Organisations An understanding of the internal aspects, functions and processes of organisations.
 An appreciation of the internal aspects, functions and processes of organisations.
 A systematic appreciation of the internal aspects, functions and processes of organisations, together with their influence on the external environment.
 A2 Environment An understanding of the external environment and its effects at local, national and international level on organisations.
 A critical appreciation of the external environment and its effects at local, national and international level on organisations.
 A critical evaluation of the external environment and its effects at local, national and international level on organisations with their effects on the operations and strategy of the organisation.
-A3 Management An awareness of the processes, procedures and practices for effective management within organisations A critical awareness of the processes, procedures and practices for effective management within organisations A critical analysis of the processes, procedures and practices for effective management; with rational analysis and decision making within the organisation.
+A3 Management An awareness of the processes, procedures and practices for effective management within organisations processes, procedures and practices A critical analysis of the processes, procedures and practices for effective management; with rational analysis and decision making within the organisation.